 - Essential oils of some types are reported to discourage bees

-- Do not wear bright color or floral perfumes outside
+- Do not wear bright colors outside in garden settings

 - Close up openings in the siding of your home or the eves